 Chimp Eden

-Situated within the beautiful 1,000 hectare Umhloti Nature Reserve, 15 kilometres outside Nelspruit, the Jane Goodall Institute (JGI) South Africa Chimpanzee Sanctuary is home to chimps that have been displaced from their natural habitats in Africa.
+Nestled within the beautiful 1,000 hectare Umhloti Nature Reserve, 15 kilometres outside Nelspruit, the Jane Goodall Institute South Africa Chimpanzee Sanctuary (Chimp Eden) provides a safe haven for chimpanzees rescued from across Africa.

-Chimp Eden was established in 2006 and is the first and only chimpanzee sanctuary in South Africa.
-This JGI chimpanzee sanctuary brings the world of chimpanzees closer to humanity through education end eco-tourism.
+Founded in 2006 and is the first and only chimpanzee sanctuary in South Africa.
+Through education & eco-tourism, we bring the world of chimpanzees closer to people while raising awareness about the urgent need to protect them.

 The Jane Goodall Institute